 } );

-A detailed walk through HTML-parsing libraries, encoding handling, anti-bot evasion and building a resilient parser lives in the separate web scraping with PHP guide.
+A detailed walk through HTML-parsing libraries, encoding handling, anti-bot evasion and building a parser that survives its source lives in the separate web scraping with PHP guide.
 Below we build on those principles and show the WordPress-specific parts.

 Scenario 1.
 Scraping currency rates